 Storage environments determine long-term preservation.
-We recommend industrial, steel coated shelves that have a powder coating to maintain records, which was established by the National Archives.
-These materials allow for natural air circulation.
-We prefer the rolling shelves to maneuver in case of a natural disaster.
+70 Degrees offers archive solutions for your collections.
 The facility should have a temperature and humidity monitor to maintain a standardized environment.
 We recommend keeping your storage and gallery facilities at 70 degrees Fahrenheit at a 45 percent humidity level.